 Where do calories in food come from?

 Most calories in food come from carbohydrate, fat, and protein.
-Alcohol also provides energy.
-The standard food-label system usually assigns about 4 kcal per gram of carbohydrate, 4 kcal per gram of protein, 9 kcal per gram of fat, and 7 kcal per gram of alcohol.
+The standard food-label system usually assigns about 4 kcal per gram of carbohydrate, 4 kcal per gram of protein, and 9 kcal per gram of fat.
 These are often called Atwater factors.

 How does your body use calories?